valentine195/Obsidian-Vault/The Mark of Death/Adventure Seeds/3 - Travel to Newthrone.md

 > As the two of you are speaking, suddenly from the jungle you hear a _TWANG_ and a bright green arrow buries itself into the tree next to Drox.
 Drox swears, then hurriedly jumps behind one of the fallen trees and calls for you to hide. **ROLL INITIATIVE**

+> A tall lizardfolk drops out of the treetops, landing at the far edge of the clearing from you.
+His scales are pitch black, his eyes glowing a dark yellow in the gloom,

 ```ad-battle
 #### Monsters
 - 1 Lizardfolk Render (blackscale) [[Kaz]],